learn-co-curriculum/dsc-homoscedasticity-assumption/README.md

+You can tell that this is _heteroscedastic_ because of the cone shape on the bottom.
+The top looks fairly linear, but the fact that the top and bottom don't match is an indication that something is wrong with the model specification (e.g. a non-linear relationship).

 #### Note About Red/Orange Lines

 The red/orange lines on these plots are intended to help you understand what you should be looking for.
 You DO NOT need to plot lines like this; you can just create a scatter plot and then visually inspect for these patterns.